realdingke/msc_project_repo/README.md

 # MSC project repository
-This repository stores the projects and practices during my msc period.
+This repository stores the projects and practices during my Msc period.